gtalarico/pyairtable/docs/source/migrations.rst

 --------------

-* By default, the library will retry requests up to five times if it receives a 429 status code from Airtable (indicating the base has exceeded the maximum QPS enforced by Airtable) or a 500/502/503/504 status code (which is a potentially transient error).
+* By default, the library will retry requests up to five times if it receives a 429 status code from Airtable, indicating the base has exceeded its QPS limit.

 Changes to the ORM